AliiRezaei/ServoROS/README.md

 ## Setting Permissions

-Set /dev/ttyACM0 permission by running the following command:
+In this part, you must change your serial-port permission and activate read and write permissions for this purpose open a new terminal and write the following command:

 ```bash
 $ sudo chmod 666 /dev/ttyACM0